loganmarchione/loganmarchione.com/content/posts/2015/12/brief-introduction-gpg/index.md

 Third, choose an expiration date.
 I'm going to choose a key that does not expire.

 Now, GPG will construct your identity.
 Enter your full name, email address, and a comment (optional).
 Verify your information, then create a password to protect your keys.
-It goes without saying, but PROTECT THIS PASSWORD AND KEYFILES :)
+It goes without saying, but PROTECT THIS PASSWORD AND KEYFILES!

 # Generate a revocation certificate